QuestPDF/QuestPDF-Documentation/api-reference.md

 ## Page

-- This container consists of three slots: header, content and footer.
+This container consists of multiple page-related slots.

+### Main slots

+Main slots (header, content and footer) can be used to specify page content:
 - The header element is always visible at the top on each page.
 - The footer element is always visible at the bottom on each page.
 - The content element is drawn on the rest of the space (between the header and the footer.).